 That said, it’s mainly the intensity that will determine how many calories you’re going to burn.
 Following a very intense workout on an exercise bike, no matter its type, will yield better results in terms of weight loss than practicing quietly on an elliptical trainer.

-All in all, the elliptical trainer is the winner when it comes to weight loss potential, but the difference between the two machines isn’t that huge, and you can achieve your fitness goals with either of them if you work out regularly with suitable intensity.
+All in all, the elliptical trainer is the winner when it comes to weight loss potential, but the difference between the two machines isn’t that huge, and you can build your fitness level to new heights with either of them if you work out regularly with suitable intensity.

 If you have bad knees, or any other joint issue for that matter, you ought to stick with an elliptical trainer or a recumbent exercise bike.